 - Line a baking sheet with several layers of paper towels and set aside.

 - In a large heavy-duty pot, add about 3-inches of canola oil.
-Heat to a temperature of 375 degrees F. Drop about 4 to 5 doughnuts into the oil, making sure not to overcrowd the pot.
+Heat to a temperature of 375 degrees F. Drop about 4 to 5 donuts into the oil, making sure not to overcrowd the pot.
 Cook for 1 to 2 minutes on each side, or until lightly golden brown.

 - Remove the doughnuts from the oil and allow to drain on the paper towels.
 In a small bowl, combine all of the ingredients for the cinnamon sugar; mix well.
-While the doughnuts are still warm, sprinkle them with the cinnamon sugar.
+While the donuts are still warm, sprinkle them with the cinnamon sugar.

 Video